Affine BPS algebras, W algebras, and the cohomological Hall algebra of $\mathbb{A}^2$: Introduction

 and define

 \begin{thmx}[Corollary \ref{HW_cor}] Let $\BC^*$ act on $Q^{(3)}$ with weights $1,0,-1$ on the arrows $a,a^*,\omega$ respectively.
 There is an isomorphism of $\HO_{\BC^*}=\BQ[t]$-linear Lie algebras

-between the deformed affine BPS Lie algebra for $(Q^{(3)},\tilde{W})$, introduced in \S \ref{CopSec}, and the deformed $W^+_{1+\infty}$-algebra.
+between the deformed affine BPS Lie algebra for $(Q^{(3)},\tilde{W})$, introduced in \S \ref{CopSec}, and the Rees Lie algebra of $W^+_{1+\infty}$.
 As a result, there is an isomorphism of $\BQ[t]$-linear algebras:

-\end{thmx} We denote by $\CY_{t_1,t_2,t_3}(\widehat{\mathfrak{gl}(1)})^+$ the strictly positive part of the affine Yangian; a presentation is recalled in \S \ref{SHY_sec}.
-Let $T=(\BC^*)^2$ act on $\BA^2$, by scaling the two coordinates independently.
-Our final theorem is a strengthening of a result of Rap{\v{c}}{\'a}k, Soibelman, Yau and Zhao \cite{RSYZ20} (in fact it is an immediate consequence of their result, along with spherical generation): \begin{thmx}[Theorem \ref{Full_Yang}] There is an isomorphism of $\HO_T$-linear algebras
+\end{thmx} \medbreak Let $T=(\BC^*)^2$ act on $\BA^2$, by scaling the two coordinates independently.
+From the above results, it is very natural to seek an algebraic description of the fully deformed CoHA $\CoHA^{T}_{\BA^2}$.
+We denote by $\CY_{t_1,t_2,t_3}(\widehat{\mathfrak{gl}(1)})^+$ the strictly positive part of the affine Yangian; a presentation is recalled in \S \ref{SHY_sec}.
+Our final theorem is a strengthening of a result of Rap{\v{c}}{\'a}k, Soibelman, Yang and Zhao \cite{RSYZ20}: \begin{thmx}[Theorem \ref{Full_Yang}] For $T=(\mathbb{C}^*)^2$ as above, there is an isomorphism of $\HO_T$-linear algebras

 \end{thmx}